arduino/AIoT-Dev-Summit-2019/exercises/exercise9.md

 ### Note

 __NOTE:__ once you load code that runs the USB Keyboard, the Arduino IDE might not be able to see the serial port when you want to load new code.
-Double click the reset button on the Nano 33 BLE Sense before you run __Sketch -> Upload__.
+Double click the reset button on the Nano 33 BLE before you run __Sketch -> Upload__.

 Next [Exercise 10: Next Steps](exercise10.md)